Date: 20 May 2015

 Andre Marshall was shot seven times in the torso and leg.

-His body was found lying in the road next to a car near St Clement’s Church in Manor Park.
+Andre Marshall's body was found lying in the road next to a car near St Clement’s Church in Manor Park.
 He had also been pistol whipped and had a fractured skull.

 He had been shot once to his left shoulder, once to his left side, once to the left side of his abdomen, once to the right side of his lower back, once to the back of his thigh, once to his left shin and once to his right shoulder.
 It was also noted that a number of bullets had also grazed his skin.

 The pathologist said that Andre Marshall had had severe internal bleeding to both lungs and the heart and said that he would have died rather quickly.